0xA34/PrometheusChess/README.md

 ### Prerequisites

 - .NET 10 SDK
-- PostgreSQL 14+ (optional, can use in-memory mode)
+- PostgreSQL 14+ (optional, only needed for database mode)
 - Vulkan-compatible GPU (for client)

 ### Building